-The last time we heard of Fabergé was when the Rothschild Fabergé Egg was to be auctioned by Christies for an estimated $18 million.
+The last time we heard of Fabergé was when the Rothschild Fabergé Egg was to be auctioned by Christie’s for an estimated $18 million.
 Not much has been heard from the luxury jeweler for quite awhile.
-Fabergé, known to be the jeweler to the last Russian czar and creator of the legendary Imperial Easter eggs has finally decided to stir from its deep sleep.
-On Wednesday, the famed jeweler unveiled its first jewelry collection in more than 90 years that will be available through a web site.
-This new collection of 100 pieces of jewelry has no Imperial eggs and consists of beautiful gemstone earrings, rings and brooches that are based on motifs, like flowers and animals, from collections created more than 100 years ago.
+Fabergé, known to be the jeweler to the last Russian czar and creator of the legendary Imperial Easter eggs, has finally decided to stir from its deep sleep.
+On Wednesday, the famed jeweler unveiled its first jewelry collection in more than 90 years to be available through a web site.
+This new collection of 100 pieces of jewelry has no Imperial eggs.
+It consists of beautiful gemstone earrings, rings, and brooches based on motifs, like flowers and animals, from collections, created more than 100 years ago.

-The collection was created by Fabergé’s owners; a group of investors led by the British private-equity firm Pallinghurst Resources, in a bid to revive the brand by reuniting it with two heirs of the Fabergé family.
-The exquisite collection’s management and design team that includes the likes of Mark Dunhill, former president of Alfred Dunhill, and Frédéric Zaavy an avant-garde Parisian jeweler, have helped to make each and every piece unique and desirable.
+Fabergé’s owners created the collection, a group of investors led by the British private-equity firm Pallinghurst Resources, to revive the brand by reuniting it with the Fabergé family’s heirs.
+The exquisite collection’s management and design team include Mark Dunhill, former president of Alfred Dunhill, and Frédéric Zaavy, an avant-garde Parisian jeweler, who have helped to make every piece unique and desirable.